aadilsiddiquee/EDA_on_GTD/README.md

 ## Files

-- `Global_Terrorism_Analysis.ipynb`: This Jupyter Notebook file contains the Python code for the EDA, including data loading, cleaning, analysis, and visualization.
+- `Global_Terrorism_EDA.ipynb`: This Jupyter Notebook file contains the Python code for the EDA, including data loading, cleaning, analysis, and visualization.
-- `Data.csv`: The dataset used for this analysis.

 ## Libraries Used